Explicit local volatility formula for Cheyette-type interest rate models: Results

 Numerical tests indicate that the approximation~\eqref{eq:first_order_LV} tends to underestimate option values for long maturities.
 A natural remedy is to consider a higher-order perturbation.
 However, this direct approach leads to rather cumbersome computations.
 We instead propose an effective refinement of the approximation~\eqref{eq:first_order_LV} by incorporating a higher-order correction term.
 This term arises naturally under the assumption that the implied variance is linear in the strike for a fixed maturity.
 We then extend this idea to construct a similar approximation in the general case (see below).

 Specifically, fix maturity $T$ and approximate the corresponding implied Bachelier variance by a linear function of the strike as follows

 for some $a>0$ and $b\neq 0$.
 This simple linear approximation of the implied variance turns out to be consistent with the approximation~\eqref{eq:firstOrder} for the local volatility.
-In particular, note that the approximation in~\eqref{a2} is equivalent to replacing the conditional total variance by its implied counterpart, that is,
+In particular, note that this approximation is equivalent to replacing the conditional total variance by its implied counterpart, that is,

 so that

 Then, assuming~\eqref{eq:affineW} and expanding the {\it right-hand side} of~\eqref{eq:Aheuristic} in powers of~$b$ reproduces \eqref{eq:firstOrder} (we omit details).